fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 HFS, but they don't appear to be used there, presumably because HFS was used on a wider range of disk devices and couldn't rely on the presence of the tags.

+The 24-bit checksum on the data area is calculated with a fairly complicated algorithm.
 The AppleDisk 3.5" driver for GS/OS has a text string indicating that the software is protected under US Patent 4,564,941, "Error detection system" (filed 1983, granted 1986).
 The patent describes, among other things, an "interleaved" checksum algorithm that may be what was used for the checksum here.